felipecruz91/k8s-exercises/exercises/03-autoscaling-hpa/instructions.md

 ## Automatically scale a deployment

 1. Create a Deployment named `my-deploy` with only 1 replica initially.
-The Pod should use the `polinux/stress` image and run the command `stress --cpu 1 --timeout 2000s`.
+The Pod should use the `polinux/stress` image and run the command `stress --cpu 1 --io 1 --vm 1 --vm-bytes 12M --timeout 2000s`.
 This will simulate a CPU consumption of 1 core in the Pod.
 Save the deployment configuration to the `my-deploy.yaml` file.

 2. Edit the `my-deploy.yaml` deploy yaml and set the Pod resource requests 100 millicores.
 Apply the configuration.